linux-system-roles/network/README.md

   - `vlan`

 `state` `present` does not directly result in a change in the network configuration.
-That is, the profile is only created, not activated.
+That is, the profile is only created or modified, not activated.

-- For NetworkManager, note the new connection profile is created with `connection.autoconnect` turned on.
-Thus, NetworkManager may very well decide right away to activate the new profile on currently disconnected devices.
+- For NetworkManager, note the new connection profile is created with `autoconnect` turned on by default.
+Thus, NetworkManager may very well decide right away to activate the new profile on a currently disconnected device.
   ([rh#1401515](https://bugzilla.redhat.com/show_bug.cgi?id=1401515)).

 ### `autoconnect`